Best Crypto Cards in China (2026)

 Crypto card issuers operating globally, such as Crypto.com and Binance, have withdrawn direct services from mainland China.
 RedotPay, headquartered in Hong Kong, operates under Hong Kong's separate regulatory framework but does not explicitly market to mainland users.

 Any crypto card usage from mainland China carries legal risk.
-This is not a theoretical warning - enforcement actions against individuals have increased since 2024.
+This is not a theoretical warning - money laundering prosecutions reached 3,032 individuals in recent enforcement cycles, with crypto-related crimes totaling 430.7 billion yuan ($59 billion).

 Tax Treatment of Card Rewards in China